The Right Alternative

-The Right Alternative (Alternativa Dreaptă, AD) is a right-wing political party in Romania.
+The Right Alternative (Alternativa Dreaptă, AD) is a minor right-wing political party in Romania.
 It was founded and registered on 9 August 2019.

 The Right Alternative is a member of the European Conservatives and Reformists party.
-It merged into the Romanian National Conservative Party (PNCR) on 23 August 2024, along with the National Rebirth Alliance (ARN); however, this merge was called off on 13 September 2024, due to former prime minister Viorica Dăncilă joining the party, creating a sense of displeasure regarding of her political past and her association with the Social Democratic Party (PSD).
+It merged into the Romanian National Conservative Party (PNCR) on 23 August 2024, along with the National Rebirth Alliance (ARN); however, this merger was called off on 13 September 2024, due to former prime minister Viorica Dăncilă joining the party, creating a sense of displeasure regarding her political past and her association with the Social Democratic Party (PSD).